A note on band surgery and the signature of a knot: Preliminaries

 \subsection{Homological preliminaries}

 In this section we state some homological preliminaries and set notation.
 We assume all singular (co)homology groups have coefficients in $\Z$.
 Let $K$ be a knot in a rational homology sphere $Y$, and let $M=Y-N(K)$ denote the complement of $K$ in $Y$.
 A \emph{slope} is an isotopy class of an unoriented simple closed curve on the boundary of $M$.
 The \emph{Dehn filling} $M(\eta)$ is the closed, oriented three-manifold obtained by gluing a solid torus $V$ to $M$ by a homeomorphism which identifies a meridian of $\partial V$ to the slope $\eta$ on $\partial M$.
-When $K$ is null-homologous, there is a standard choice of a meridian and longitude on the bounding torus $\partial M$.
-A slope $\eta$ may be written in terms of this basis as $\eta=(a,b)$ and then rational Dehn surgery with surgery coefficient $a/b$ along $K$ in $Y$ is well-defined and denoted by $Y_{a/b}(K)$.
 The \emph{distance} between two surgery slopes on $\partial M$ is the minimal geometric intersection number of the two curves, denoted $\Delta(\eta, \nu)$ for any pair of slopes $\eta, \nu$.
 In this note we are particularly concerned with surgery slopes which intersect the meridian of $K$ exactly once, i.e. \emph{distance one surgeries}, or \emph{integral} surgeries.
-When $K$ is null-homologous, a homological argument (see for example \cite[Lemma 8.1]{Gainullin}) shows that $H_1(M)\cong H_1(Y) \oplus \Z$, where the $\Z$-summand is generated by the meridian of $K$.
-This implies that $H_1(Y_{a/b}(K) ) \cong H_1(Y)\oplus \Z/a $ by a standard Mayer-Vietoris argument.